wenchonglee/playwright-vs-cypress/README.md

 ## API differences

-Beyond performance, are these tools comparable in their API and feature sets?
+Beyond performance, there's also Developer Experience (DX).
-These are a select few topics that I find important.
+I'll compare these tools comparable on a few select topics that I find important.

 ### Async/await vs promise chaining

-Coming from Cypress, I was somewhat used to promise chaining.
-Having to write `await` for every command in Playwright immediately felt like needless boilerplate code.
+Most of my JS/TS code are written with async/await but because of Cypress, I was somewhat used to promise chaining.
+When I first tried Playwright, having to write `await` for almost every single command immediately felt like needless boilerplate code.

-After spending just a bit of time with Playwright however, it made a lot of sense to me.
+After spending just a bit of time with Playwright however, it clicked for me and now I'm not sure if I can agree with the choice made by Cypress [(reference)](https://docs.cypress.io/faq/questions/using-cypress-faq#Can-I-use-the-new-ES7-async--await-syntax)
-Consider the following example, a snippet from `network_requests`:
+Consider the following example, a snippet from `network_requests`.
+We want to:
+1. Call an API
+2. Use the response to call another API
+3. Run an assertion on the response of the 2nd API

 ```js
 // Cypress